25+ of the Most Beautiful Lighthouses in the USA You Have To Visit

 Fun fact: at crazy high tides or wild windstorms, the driftwood accumulation is so great that it gets scattered around the lighthouse, not just on the beach.
 It’s a great spot to find interesting wood and shells for small souvenirs.

-Admiralty Head Lighthouse, Coupville, Whidbey Island, Washington
+Admiralty Head Lighthouse, Coupeville, Whidbey Island, Washington

 Located on Whidbey Island, the Admiralty Head Lighthouse is a really fascinating building to see.
 It’s got an unusual shape with attached keepers’ quarters.
 You can tour it… but there isn’t a lens in it anymore (sadface).
+This is a part of Fort Casey State Park near Deception Pass and Anacortes, WA.

 Fun fact: the Admiralty Head Lighthouse is located almost directly across the water from the Point Wilson Lighthouse.